China - Hong Kong

 This ‘plate of the day’ menu changes every month, so even frequent flyers to Hong Kong can look forward to some variety.

-Come 5pm and the Yum Cha trolley rolls around, offering a selection of dim sum and Qantas’ signature salt and pepper calamari.
+A Yum Cha trolley also rolls around in the afternoon, offering a selection of dim sum and Qantas’ signature salt and pepper calamari.